geodynamics/aspect/doc/sphinx/parameters/Initial_20composition_20model.md

 &lsquo;world builder&rsquo;: Specify the initial composition through the World Builder.
 More information on the World Builder can be found at \url{https://geodynamicworldbuilder.github.io}.
 Make sure to specify the location of the World Builder file in the parameter &rsquo;World builder file&rsquo;.
 It is possible to use the World Builder only for selected compositional fields by specifying the parameter &rsquo;List of relevant compositions&rsquo;.

-\textbf{Warning}: This parameter provides an old and deprecated way of specifying initial composition models and shouldn&rsquo;t be used.
+**Warning**: This parameter provides an old and deprecated way of specifying initial composition models and shouldn&rsquo;t be used.
 Please use &rsquo;List of model names&rsquo; instead.

 (parameters:Initial_20composition_20model/Volume_20of_20fluid_20initialization_20type)=
 ### __Parameter name:__ Volume of fluid initialization type